 15. Powerhead – A good powerhead will create strong movement in the aquarium water.
 This important because it mixes the aquarium water, eliminates dead or stagnant areas and helps keep your fish healthy.
 You may also want an extra powerhead to use when mixing salt for water changes.

 16. Protein Skimmer – Skimmers remove organic waste from your aquarium before they can break down and turn into nitrates which are bad for saltwater aquarium fish.
-Protein Skimmer also known as foam fractionating is one important aspect of keeping your marine tank happy and healthy.
+Protein Skimmer also is known as foam fractionating is one important aspect of keeping your marine tank happy and healthy.
 If you want to keep your dissolved organic compounds (DOCS) to a minimum, you will need to invest in a quality protein skimmer.
-Read this latest post to find the best protein skimmer you need.

 17. Fish – You can’t have a beautiful reef aquarium without the fish!
 Be sure to choose carefully and make sure you don’t overcrowd your tank or get species that aren’t compatible.